cardano-foundation/developer-portal/docs/stake-pool-course/handbook/run-cardano-node-handbook.md

 image: ./img/og-developer-portal.png
 ---

-In this course, we use the **CARDANO TESTNET,** so let's get the configuration files for it.
+In this course, we use the **Cardano TESTNET**, so let's get the configuration files for it.

 :::note
 Do not use MAINNET during taking this course